+Section 9.
+Voting: Each Director when acting in his or her capacity as Director of the Board of Directors, shall have one (1) vote.

 Section 10.
-Voting: Each Director when acting in his or her capacity as Director of the Board of Directors, shall have one (1) vote.
+Quorum of Board: Except as may otherwise be provided in these Bylaws, the presence in person of a majority of the members of the Board shall constitute a Quorum for transaction of business, and the votes of the majority of the members of the Board present at a meeting at which a Quorum is present shall constitute the decision of the Board.

 Section 11.
-Quorum of Board: Except as may otherwise be provided in these Bylaws, the presence in person of a majority of the members of the Board shall constitute a quorum for transaction of business, and the votes of the majority of the members of the Board present at a meeting at which a quorum is present shall constitute the decision of the Board.

-Section 12.
 Liability of the Board: The members of the Board shall not be liable to the Owners for any mistake of judgement, negligence or otherwise, except for their individual willful misconduct or bad faith.
 The Corporation shall indemnify and hold harmless each of the members of the Board against all contractual liability to others arising out of contracts made by the Board on behalf of the Corporation unless any such contract shall have been made in bad faith or contrary to the provisions of the Declaration or of these Bylaws.
 It is intended that the members of the Board shall have no personal liability with respect to any contract made by them on behalf of the Corporation.